reharabi/A-B_Test_Loan_Default_Rate/README.md

 ## Files

-- `analysis/ab_test_analysis.ipynb`: Python notebook with hypothesis testing and confidence interval calculations
+- [View the analysis notebook](): Python notebook with hypothesis testing and confidence interval calculations
 -

 ## Tools Used